Foundation Model for Composite Microstructures: Reconstruction, Stiffness, and Nonlinear Behavior Prediction: Introduction

-While these models have achieved considerable success, they predominantly rely on supervised learning, which requires large, labeled datasets for training.
-The necessity of extensive datasets poses a significant challenge due to the scarcity and high cost of acquiring training data, whether through experiments or simulations.
-Moreover, many of these models are problem-specific and may not generalize to different tasks, limiting their broader applicability~\cite{npjOmee}.
-In contrast, self-supervised learning approaches have revolutionized fields such as natural language processing (NLP) and computer vision by reducing the dependence on labeled data.
-Notably, models like BERT (Bidirectional Encoder Representations from Transformers)~\cite{devlin2018bert, radford2019language} have utilized masked language modeling to learn rich representations from unlabeled text data.
-The advent of foundation models has further centralized information from diverse data modalities, enabling a single model to be adapted for a wide range of downstream tasks~\cite{bommasani2021opportunities, zhou2023comprehensive}.
+However, despite these successes, most existing ML approaches in materials science are constrained by their reliance on supervised learning with large labeled datasets.
+Acquiring extensive, high-quality labeled data—whether from experiments or high-fidelity simulations—is expensive and time-consuming.
+Furthermore, models trained on one type of microstructure or property often fail to generalize to different material systems, especially when faced with unseen microstructural patterns or out-of-distribution cases, which limits their broader applicability~\cite{npjOmee}.
+In contrast, self-supervised learning techniques have revolutionized fields like natural language processing (NLP) and computer vision by greatly reducing the need for labeled data.
+Transformer-based language models such as BERT (Bidirectional Encoder Representations from Transformers) and GPT (Generative Pre-trained Transformer) leverage self-supervised objectives (e.g., masked word prediction or next-word prediction) to learn rich representations from massive unlabeled text corpora~\cite{devlin2018bert, radford2019language}.

-The concept of foundation models has also been successfully applied to computer vision.
-Masked autoencoders (MAEs), introduced by He et al.~\cite{he2022masked}, employ a strategy analogous to BERT by masking portions of the input image and training the model to reconstruct the missing parts.
-In these MAEs, the encoder is replaced with vision transformers (ViTs)~\cite{dosovitskiy2020image}, and the decoder is a lightweight transformer designed for reconstruction.
-MAEs have demonstrated performance that, in some instances, outperforms state-of-the-art contrastive learning methods with ViTs, highlighting the efficacy of self-supervised learning in visual domains~\cite{chen2021empirical}.
-Despite these advancements, exploring foundation models within materials science remains limited.
-Applying self-supervised learning to materials offers the potential to overcome data scarcity and enhance model generalizability across different tasks and material systems.
-Therefore, in this work, we propose a foundation model specifically designed for composite materials, termed the material masked autoencoder (MMAE), to validate the feasibility of this approach.